mdn/content/files/en-us/web/api/xrsession/inputsourceschange_event/index.md

 An {{domxref("XRInputSourcesChangeEvent")}} which, in addition to the generic {{domxref("Event")}} class, includes the following properties:

 - {{domxref("XRInputSourcesChangeEvent.added", "added")}} {{ReadOnlyInline}}
-  - : An array of zero or more {{domxref("XRInputSource")}} objects, each representing an input device which has been newly connected or enabled for use.
+  - : An array of zero or more {{domxref("XRInputSource")}} objects, each representing an input device which has been recently connected or enabled.
 - {{domxref("XRInputSourcesChangeEvent.removed", "removed")}} {{ReadOnlyInline}}
-  - : An array of zero or more {{domxref("XRInputSource")}} objects representing the input devices newly connected or enabled for use.
+  - : An array of zero or more {{domxref("XRInputSource")}} objects representing the input devices recently disconnected or disabled.
 - {{domxref("XRInputSourcesChangeEvent.session", "session")}} {{ReadOnlyInline}}
   - : The {{domxref("XRSession")}} to which this input source change event is being directed.